pitt-crc/user-manual/docs/getting-started/access_sre.md

 to authorized users on projects that are covered under an approved IRB application or data use agreement (DUA).
 The documentation below describes how to set up AVD for accessing the
 CRCD SRE.

 A schematic of the process is depicted below.
+The AVD is the user portal from which you can access the CRCD SRE login node (`login.res.crc.pitt.edu`) or the Open OnDemand URL (`https://ondemand.res.crc.pitt.edu`).

 ![GETTING-STARTED-MAP](../_assets/img/avd/schematic-SRE.png)